"What inspires you?"

 If I really have to choose, I would say walking in the ancient tombs at the King’s Valley in Gurna (Egypt) left me with the most extraordinary impression.
 The entirety and the ‘humane-nes’ of human history touched me there, the importance of complex abstract visual description that urges us to decipher it.
 The eternity and intimacy of art.
 I had similar feelings in Pompeii and Rome (in Italy), but never with the same intense clarity.

 "Is there a common theme to your work?/What is your work about?"

-I believe that I have a distinctive style: my virtual snapshots involve ‘close ups’ of my surroundings, but by using the freedom of abstract figuralism and distorted perspectives, I am consciously trying to achieve a dream-like quality.
-Meanwhile I am hoping to draw attention to my thoughts on the chosen subject, whatever it may be.
+I believe that I have a distinctive style: my virtual snapshots involve ‘close ups’ of my surroundings, but by using the freedom of "abstract" figuralism and distorted perspectives, I am consciously trying to achieve a dream-like quality.
+Meanwhile hoping to draw attention to my thoughts on the chosen subject, whatever it may be.
 If people ask me what kind of art I do, I'd say "analytic" or "interpretational".

 "What is your favourite medium or artist’s tool to work with and why?"